omaraflak/Bluetooth-Android/README.md

     <uses-permission android:name="ANDROID.PERMISSION.BLUETOOTH"/>
     <uses-permission android:name="ANDROID.PERMISSION.BLUETOOTH_ADMIN"/>

 Then it is very simple !
-First initialise the object.
+First initialise the object and activate the bluetooth.

     Bluetooth bt = new Bluetooth();
+    bt.enableBluetooth();

 You can also add listeners but don't forget to implements them.